-Objective 1 To support and assist with the establishment and maintenance of protected areas, including (and not limited to) ecological reserves, parks, nature reserves and conservation covenants.
+Objective 1 To support and assist with the establishment and maintenance of protected areas, including (and not limited to) ecological reserves, parks, nature reserves, conservation covenants and marine protected areas.

 Objective 2 To avoid contamination of fresh and salt water.